 4. Eat Right

-As I grow older, I’m working harder on eliminating the bad things in my diet but making sure I replace it with a healthier option so I don’t end up deficient in something a few months later.
+As I grow older, I’m working harder on eliminating the bad things in my diet but making sure I replace it with a healthier option.
 As a super picky eater, this is a big challenge for me.

 5. Do What You Love